How do you move around?

 But in 2008 we got a well-equipped, adapted van modified by RollX (check out their site in my Health care, Equipment section).
 The van will kneel and produce a ramp, and inside it has a locking system that enables me to drive in and lock myself in place on the front passenger's side.
 With a seat belt, I'm securely in without having to be transferred.
 This works only with the Quickie wheelchair because only one model at a time can be modified in tandem with the van to fit into the locking device.

-We've only attempted one overnight trip since my vent dependency; that was in 2004 in the old van.
+We've only attempted one overnight, non-business trip since my vent dependency; that was in 2004 in the old van.
 Thankfully, we had extra human support along joining us.
 Beyond that, all sorts of other things had to be packed -- medicines, a backup battery and vent, a generator, oxygen, suction canisters, lots of supplies for treatments as well as extra parts for the vent.
 Initially my insurance company allowed me to have a backup vent; now I lack that.
 This also makes it dangerous to be far from my local durable medical equipment provider, which does house a backup vent they can bring out when mine fails, as it does every year, more than once, but always unpredictably.
 In the best of circumstances it has taken over 3 hours for the respiratory therapist to come with the vent; all the while I am being sustained by an oxygen tank hooked up to an ambu bag manually compressed by a skilled individual; someone lacking in skills could rupture my lung.
 Further, I do not travel comfortably anymore; muscle loss means pressure sores easily arise, particularly since I cannot shift my own weight.
 Someone else must be able to do this for me.
 Typically a driver cannot.
 Moreover, the vent has to be arranged so I can use on it during the drive; this can be accomplished with a power inverter plugged into the cigarette lighter.

 To what degree are you limited in your daily life besides the obvious dependence on a mechanical device to breathe?